damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 # **Use**

-*I would like to provide important information on 'how to use a product to end-users.*
+*I would like to provide important information to end-users on 'how to use my product'.*

 ## **How to document the user guide?**